rsyslog/rsyslog/source/configuration/modules/mmkubernetes.rst

     In the above rules, the slashes ``\`` ending each line indicate line wrapping - they are not part of the rule.

-There are two rules because the `container_hash` is optional.

 .. _filenamerulebase:

 filenamerulebase